-- 1. The Graduate School Application for Admission, - 2.
-A masters' degree from an accredited college or university with the departmental required minimum GPA . - 3.
+- 1. The Graduate School Application for Admission, - A masters' degree from an accredited college or university with the departmental required minimum GPA. - 3.
 Two official copies of transcripts from all accredited colleges/universities attended, - 4.
-All applicants must submit a \$25.00 application fee using a money order. - 5.
+Out-of-state and international students must submit a non-refundable \$25 application fee to the Graduate School with the application. - 5.
 Immunization Record showing proof of immunization compliance for measles and rubella if born after Dec.
 1957.